marrone/grunt-tinypng/README.md

 If True, will print a stats summary of number of images skipped, number compressed and the bytes saved, e.g.)
 `Skipped: 1 image, Compressed: 1 image, Savings: 153.86 KB (ratio: 0.1999)`

+#### options.summarizeOnError
+Type: `Boolean`
+Default value: `false`

+If True, will print a stats summary (same as described in `summarize`) of what was completed up to when the task is stopped due to an error.

 #### options.showProgress
 Type: `Boolean`
 Default value: `false`